github/docs/content/actions/guides/building-and-testing-powershell.md

 ### Installing dependencies

 {% data variables.product.prodname_dotcom %}-hosted runners have PowerShell 7 and Pester installed.
 You can use `Install-Module` to install additional dependencies from the PowerShell Gallery before building and testing your code.

+{% note %}

+**Note:** The Pester package used by {% data variables.product.prodname_dotcom %}-hosted runners is regularly updated, and can introduce signficant changes.
+As a result, it is recommended that you always specify the required package versions by using `Install-Module` with `-MaximumVersion`.

+{% endnote %}

 You can also cache dependencies to speed up your workflow.
 For more information, see "[Caching dependencies to speed up your workflow](/actions/automating-your-workflow-with-github-actions/caching-dependencies-to-speed-up-workflows)."

 For example, the following job installs the `SqlServer` and `PSScriptAnalyzer` modules: